HOYA and Hitachi Announce Long Term Technical Collaboration and Supply Agreement Related to Endoscopic Ultrasound Systems

-TOKYO, July 6, 2020 /PRNewswire/ -- HOYA Corporation (TSE:7741, "HOYA") and Hitachi, Ltd. (TSE:6501, "Hitachi") today announced a five year contract regarding Endoscopic Ultrasound Systems [EUS] by which, i) the parties will strengthen technical collaboration, and ii) Hitachi will continue supplying diagnostic ultrasound systems and ultrasound sensor related parts used in EUS.
+TOKYO, July 6, 2020 - (JCN Newswire) - HOYA Corporation (TSE:7741) and Hitachi, Ltd. (TSE:6501) announced a five-year contract regarding Endoscopic Ultrasound Systems [EUS] by which, i) the parties will strengthen technical collaboration, and ii) Hitachi will continue supplying diagnostic ultrasound systems and ultrasound sensor-related parts used in EUS.

 Hitachi's diagnostic imaging-related business is expected to be transferred to FUJIFILM Corporation, subject to customary closing conditions and regulatory approvals, and this agreement will be valid after such transfer.